Vassilis Constantakopoulos: Costamare

 Today Costamare manages 58 ships and is a leading international owner of container ships, aggregating approximately 330,000 TEU, including 10 newbuild container ships on order and one second hand vessel to be delivered, ranging from about 1,000 TEUs to about 9,500 TEUs capacity.
 In 2006, Costamare celebrated 32 years in the maritime business, employing about 2,000 people.

 Costa Navarino

 Constantakopoulos was the founder and president of TEMES S.A., developers of the new destination Costa Navarino in Messinia, where he was from.
 Costa Navarino was the prime sustainable destination in the Mediterranean.
-Constantakopoulos always wanted to preserve, promote and give back to his homeland.

-His life's work was to revitalise one of Greece's most depressed regions with international luxury ecotourism.
-Costa Navarino, one of the most unspoiled and breathtaking seaside Mediterranean landscapes, is therefore a bold project to achieve this end: to offer luxurious yet sustainable options for people the world over to come and discover the unspoiled beauty of Captain Vassilis’ homeland while immersing themselves in the history of the region and offering employment opportunities to the local community.

 Environment

-Captain Vassilis become involved in the environmental movement in the early 1980s.
+Constantakopoulos became involved in the environmental movement in the early 1980s.
 He was co-founder of HELMEPA (Hellenic Marine Environment Protection Association).
 HELMEPA was founded in 1982 by Greek Shipowners and Greek Seafarers with the aim of promoting the protection of the sea environment.
 He was also a founding member of HELMEPA Junior and chaired both organizations.

 HELMEPA Junior trains young people to act as the courier of environmental messages whilst also bringing the children closer to shipping and to show them potential future career options.
 Since 1993, more than 45,000 children aged 6 to 13 years old, and 1,800 teachers, have participated all over Greece.
 In 1998 HELMEPA Junior was awarded the UNEP (United Nations Environment Programme) Global 500 prize.